willkoehler/VendingMachineKata/readme.md

     bin/rspec

-Or use guard to run the tests automatically as you work
+Or use Guard to run the tests automatically as you work

-    bundle exec guard
+    bin/guard

 ## TODO